Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

 Tanzania 2009 slide show.
 Pictures taken by Becky Reiser.

-Location: Tanzania Course Name/Program number: Course Begins: May 27 - July 14, 2013 Travel Dates: June 15 - July 14, 2013 Course Completion Date: July 30, 2013 Faculty Leader/Contact:Dr. Evene Estwick, Dr. Linda A. Winkler Academic Credits: 6 credits List any restrictions:Minimum GPA, pre-requisite, major: GPA 2.75.
+Location: Tanzania Course Name/Program number: Course Begins: May 26 - July 25, 2014 Travel Dates: May 31 - Jue 28, 2014 Course Completion Date: July 31, 2014 Faculty Leader/Contact:Dr. Evene Estwick, Dr. Linda A. Winkler Academic Credits: 6 credits List any restrictions:Minimum GPA, pre-requisite, major: GPA 2.75.
 Junior or senior level.
-NOTE: Given the nature of this course and the wide range of possible projects all majors are strongly encouraged to apply.
+NOTE: Given the nature of this course and the wide range of possible projects, all majors are strongly encouraged to apply.

-This course seeks to create a global service learning experience for students interested in developmental communication and international social issues.
+This course seeks to create a global service learning experience for students interested in international social issues, global health, and communication systems.
 Students in this program will spend four weeks abroad, experiencing cultural immersion in a rural area of Tanzania and learning about the community programs, media outlets, and culture of this part of East Africa.
 Our on-site collaborators are various agencies in rural northwestern Tanzania including the WOMEDA (women’s rights), MAVUNO (water issues and microfinance), Karagwe School districts, Nyakahanga district hospital, the AIDS control program, Kagera Disability services, FADECO Community Radio, plus numerous other NGOs and media outlets that are associated the local community (see list below).
-The program is designed to expose students to a broad variety of topics related to communication studies in the global context of community service programs in Africa and international development.
-Each student will do a service project related to an area of communications studies, including broadcast production, public relations, and strategic communication, with one of the local partner agencies.(MORE)
+The program is designed to expose students to a broad variety of topics related to development, communication studies, and community health in the global context of community service programs in Africa and international development.
+Each student will do a service project with one of our partners.
+Possibilities include broadcast production, public relations, maternal and child health, community health outreach, and strategic communication.(MORE)

 The study abroad program has two options: